Contempt in the face of the court

 [10-0090] Adjournment for defence to charge

 The contemnor must be permitted an adequate opportunity (which may require an adjournment) to make a defence to the charge: SCR Pt 55 r 3; DCA s 199(3)(b).
 See Fraser v R [1984] 3 NSWLR 212 at 223.
-A short “cooling off” period may, in any case, permit the contempt to be purged.
+A short “cooling off” period may, in any case, lead to the contempt being purged by the contemnor.

 When adjourning a matter, a contemnor should be informed that, if he or she is eligible, legal aid may be available from the Legal Aid Commission.